Yandex Cloud

 ssh ubuntu@<master_host_FQDN>

-You can learn how to get the FQDN here.
+Learn how to get the FQDN.

 pg_dump --data-only --schema public postgres://hive:hive-p2ssw0rd@localhost/metastore > metastore_dump.sql